 First of all, install the WP Super Cache and go to Settings>WP Super Cache.

 This plugin comes with many advanced options.
-To Setup WP Super Cache advance options, go to Settings>WP Super Cache>Advanced.
+To Setup WP Super Cache advanced options, go to Settings>WP Super Cache>Advanced.

 First, check the enable Don’t cache pages for known users.
 Check compress pages so they’re served more quickly to the users or visitors.
 You can set up everything shown above and these are the best settings.